 The course is open mainly to Belgian participants, but nationals from other EU Member States are also accepted.
 The training is delivered in English, as most of the CSDP missions are conducted in this language.
-Therefore, an English test will be part of the selection procedure.
+Besides an interview to test the motivation and knowledge of the candidate, an English test is also part of the selection procedure.

 Applicants must :